-- 1. Name of the Scientist:
+1. Name of the Scientist:

-- 2. Date of birth:
+2. Date of birth:

-- 3. Research Station/Institute in which working:

-- 4. Date of entry in the ICAR service:
+3. Date of entry in the ICAR service:

-- 5. Present designation:
+4. Present designation:

-- 6. Date of joining the Present Grade:
+5. Date of joining the Present Grade:

-- 7. Present pay:
+6. Present pay:

-- 8. Academic qualification acquired during the year reported upon (In case no academic qualification has been acquired, the highest degree along with specialization need be given):
+7. Academic qualification acquired during the year reported upon (in case no academic qualification has been acquired, the highest degree along with specialization need be given):